-For all intents and purposes, the quick answer is that legalism puts the law above all things or as if it is all things, sort of like how humanism puts humanity above all things as the supreme good.
-And although the Law is crucial for defining sin (Romans 7:7-25), it is not the be all and end all.
-People who consistently operate in a legalistic way tend to misappropriate authority across the board.
+For all intents and purposes, the quick answer is that legalism puts the law above all things as the supreme good, as if it is the be all and end all of morality, sort of like how humanism puts humanity above all things as the supreme good.
+And although the Law is crucial for defining sin (Romans 7:7-25), to reveal that we deserve death (Romans 7:4-6), it was to prove that righteousness cannot be gained through the Law alone (Galatians 2:19-21).
+People who consistently operate in a legalistic way tend to misappropriate this sense of authority across the board.
 From what I can tell, it’s one of the most spiritually detrimental and underlying issues throughout the entire Bible and in the Church today.
 So, let’s make some distinctions.

 Legalism is a very emotional, yet religiously charged word.
 But it’s a bigger problem than religion itself.
 Legalism is to believe that following the dos and don’ts of law, justifies itself – just because – irrespective of heartfelt understanding.
 ‘If I don’t murder, rape, or commit a heinous crime, then I am justified as good by my keeping of the law’.
 While law and order help maintain society, it doesn’t cut the mustard for God’s Kingdom (cf. Matthew 5:21-30).
 It misses the greater context, central purpose, and the reason why the law was put in place at all.
 A legalistic person, then, is typically regarded as one who follows the letter of the law but divorces or fails to understand and apply the spirit of the law, placing the rule of law itself as the highest authority, often blending ceremonial or civil law into moral law.
 Therefore, legalism also takes (or makes) laws, commands, rules, and rituals to be the ultimate end of truth, justification and goodness in itself, as if following the law for the sake of law is the target to aim for or the goal to work toward.
 This means that all people – religious and secular alike – are not free from being legalistic (cf. Romans 2:13-15).